Use of Digital Clocks

 2. Multiple time period clocks – these allow for one or more additional time periods after the initial time control to be defined by the user and saved.
 Some only allow one user-defined set of timings and moves to be saved, others up to three.
 They are typically priced at £30-£100 each.

 The Leap KK 9908 digital chess clock is also a FIDE approved chess clock.
-It is usually priced at £34.95 each details or £36.99 details or even £24.99 each (Leap PQ 9907S) details
+It is usually priced at £34.95 each (£31.46 using ECF Silver or Gold membership 10% discount) (excludes £2.99 delivery) details or £36.99 (free delivery with Amazon Prime) details or even £24.99 each (Leap PQ 9907S) details

 The April 2018 FIDE Competition Rules do not specifically mention how electronic chess clocks must function.